Inventory¶

 same serial number but a different address.

-is the IP address of a device connected via Ethernet.
+1 / 123123means that a device with the serial number123123uses address1.
+In this case, it is an energy meter connected via ModbusRTU.2 / 123123is the same (physical) device as above, but using a different address (2 instead of 1).192.168.0.1is the IP address of a device connected via Ethernet.
 This is used, e.g. for intelligent consumers such as heat pumps.

 Vendors (744)¶

-Vendors are maintained as IDs, and structure 744
+Vendors are maintained as IDs, and structure 744 mapps vendor names to IDs.

-Query: {"744":null}
+Query: {"744":null}.

 Device stanzas (739)¶